devon3583/devon3583.github.io/_posts/2025-6-30-Hello-World.md

 One of the strongest characteristics I bring to a team is my problem solving ability, which I've developed through programming coursework and hands-on cybersecurity training.
 I also value communication and collaboration, both of which I’ve practiced through team-based projects and seminars.

 This summer, I’d like to improve my resourcefulness—learning how to better navigate open source documentation, new tools, and unfamiliar codebases.
 To do this, I plan to stay curious, ask thoughtful questions, and embrace a growth mindset by treating every challenge as an opportunity to learn.
+I would love to connect with with you on Linkedin[www.linkedin.com/in/devonbobo]